alexfrappier/cancyber_zeek/README.md

 ## Access

 An API key in config.zeek is required to use this module with CanCyber.org.
-Use [dovehawk.io](https://dovehawk.io) to connect to your own MISP instance.
 When you [download a package](https://endpoint.cancyber.org/tool.php) from CanCyber.org the api key should be automatically included.
 If you are downloading source from GitHub, add your API key to config.key.

+## Not a CanCyber Member?

+Request an account by getting a referral from another member or reach out for more information.
+You can also use [dovehawk.io](https://dovehawk.io) to connect to your own MISP instance and hunt with your own indicators in Zeek.

 ## Summary

 This module uses the the built-in Zeek Intelligence Framework to load and monitor signatures from MISP enriched with commercial indicators and manually curated Zeek content based signatures (Zeek Signature Framework).
-The module also includes a customized version of Jan Grashoefer's expiration code.

 The script, signatures, and indicators are downloaded automatically every 6 hours.
 Indicators should expire after 6.5 hours if removed from MISP.

 Indicators are downloaded and read into memory automatically.
 Content signatures are stored locally in `signatures/cancyber_sigs.sig` and will require a zeek restart `zeekctl restart` to take effect.

+This module is based on the open source dovehawk.io module, but is enhanced to include indicators from not only the CanCyber MISP, but also over 400k+ commercial indicators.
+In addition this module reports sightings to a web dashboard rather than just to MISP.

 ## Requirements